-Lactation rooms are located in the Capitol, the State Office Building, and the Centennial Office Building.
-The lactation room in the Capitol is on the second floor.
+- Capitol lactation room is Room 104A, first floor, North and West corner of the building/Senate Building they are Rooms G007 and G008, ground floor near the Sergeant at Arms office and elevators - Lactation rooms are located in the Capitol, the State Office Building, and the Centennial Office Building.
+The lactation rooms in the Capitol-is on the second floor are is in Room 104A (first floor).
 See Senate Offices, in Room 231 Capitol to obtain a key.
 Note that during the restoration of the Capitol, a lactation room may not be available in the Capitol.
+In the Minnesota Senate Building, the lactation rooms are G007 and G008, on the ground floor near the Sergeant at Arms office and elevators.
 The room in the State Office Building is located on the ground floor.
 See the House Human Resources Office in 185 State Office Building to obtain a key.
 The room in the Centennial Office Building is located on the ground floor.
 See the Capitol Security desk on the ground floor to obtain a key.
 An electrical outlet is provided in each room.